shirograhm/riot-items-tfm2/workshop_desc.md

 The SoloQ page may sometimes show incorrect item builds.

-The item build editor currently only supports EN language for item and champion names.
+The item build editor currently only supports EN language for item and champion names at the moment.

 Older saves that were using older version of this mod may experience lag spikes during the BP phase and in-game.
 This is being investigated, for now, current workaround for this is to use a new save.

+The players will not follow custom item builds during 5v5 and Lane Tests.
+Currently, I am not sure why this is.

 This mod is largely untested in multiplayer.
 It should work, but the custom item builds will only follow the host's choices.